GlueOps/deployment-configurations/README.md

 Add new directories under `apps` for each additional application to deploy.

 Similarly, change the subdirectories under each application to reflect the environments for which each application will be deployed.
+These directories are customizable to fit an organization's deployment goals.

 For example, to deploy the applications `data-api` in `stage` and `prod` environments and `commerce-front-end` in `uat` and `prod` environments, The resulting directory structure would be as follows: